Jaylon Smith: 2020 season

-2021
+2021 season

 Earlier in the NFL offseason, he had wrist surgery in January.
 He also announced his decision to change his number from 54 to 9 from his college days, despite public backlash from some of the fan base, saying that the number belonged to former quarterback Tony Romo.
 It was reported in the media, that the change forced Smith to pay a mid-six figure sum, in order to buy back the existing inventory of jerseys and T-shirts with his old number.

-On October 5, 2021, the Cowboys released Smith after he declined to waive his 2022 injury guarantee contract clause, to protect the team from a possible payment of 9.2 million dollars, and after he was passed on the depth chart by rookie Micah Parsons and veteran Keanu Neal.
+On October 5, 2021, the Cowboys released Smith after he declined to waive his 2022 injury guarantee contract clause, to protect the team from a possible payment of $9.2 million, and after he was passed on the depth chart by rookie Micah Parsons and veteran Keanu Neal.
 He appeared in 4 games with 2 starts during the season.

 He finished his Cowboys career with 68 games, 516 tackles (20 for loss), 9 sacks, 2 interceptions, 6 forced fumbles and 5 fumble recoveries (including one returned for a touchdown).

 Green Bay Packers

 On October 7, 2021, Smith signed with the Green Bay Packers.
 On November 2, 2021, Smith was released.
-He appeared in two games, tallying one tackle in 27 defensive snaps.
+He appeared in two games, collecting one tackle in 27 defensive snaps.

 New York Giants

-2021
+2021 season

-On December 17, 2021, Smith signed with the New York Giants practice squad.
-On December 18, 2021, Smith was activated from the practice squad as a COVID-19 replacement for the game against the Dallas Cowboys.
+On December 17, 2021, Smith signed with the practice squad of the New York Giants.
+He reunited with offensive coordinator Jason Garrett, who was his head coach with the Dallas Cowboys.
+On December 18, 2021, Smith was activated from the practice squad as a COVID-19 replacement, for the game against his former team the Dallas Cowboys.
 On December 20, 2021, Smith was promoted to the active roster.
+He appeared in four games with two starts, making 19 tackles, one sack and one pass defensed.

-2022
+2022 season

-On September 20, 2022, Smith re-signed with the New York Giants to their practice squad.
-On October 1, 2022, he was promoted to the active roster.
+On September 20, 2022, Smith was re-signed by the New York Giants to their practice squad.
+On October 1, 2022, he was promoted to the active roster, to replace Austin Calitro.
+He seized the middle linebacker role over Tae Crowder, in the eighth game against the Seattle Seahawks.
+He appeared in 13 games with 11 starts, tallying 74 tackles, one sack and one fumble recovery, while leading the linebackers with 724 defensive snaps (including the playoffs).

+New Orleans Saints

+On August 11, 2023, Smith signed with the New Orleans Saints.
+He was released on August 29, 2023, and re-signed to the practice squad.

+Las Vegas Raiders (first stint)

+On November 2, 2023, Smith was signed by the Las Vegas Raiders off the Saints practice squad.
+He appeared in one game against the New York Giants, making 2 tackles in 25 defensive snaps.
+He was declared inactive in 2 contests.
+He was released on November 22, 2023.

+Pittsburgh Steelers

+On December 27, 2023, Smith was signed to the Pittsburgh Steelers practice squad.
+His contract expired at the end of the season and was not re-signed.